-- DROSRITETM related sales increased to \$0.9 million due to the increase in spare parts orders from existing clients and the increase in storage revenue and other ancillary revenue related to the DROSRITE units, - Development and support related to systems supplied to the U.S Navy increased by \$0.1 million due to the current stage of the project, whereby, in the comparable period, and beginning of 2024, significant advancement was made related to inspection, packaging and shipment of the equipment to our customer in order to move forward with installation and commissioning, in addition to the increase in awarded contracts for spare parts and engineering services from clients that are third-party suppliers of the US Navy, - Torch-related products and services increased by \$1.9 million, due to the Company providing continuous 24/7 onsite support and the significant progress related to the current ongoing torch systems projects, - Biogas upgrading and pollution controls related sales decreased by \$0.4 million due to a decrease in project volume,
+- PUREVAPTM related sales decreased to \$0.7 million due to the completion of the project and current project phase, whereby lower revenue was expected, - DROSRITE[TM] related sales increased to \$1.2 million due to additional site trials for customers and the increase in spare parts orders from existing clients and the increase in storage revenue, other ancillary revenue and transportation related to the DROSRITE units, - Development and support related to systems supplied to the U.S Navy decreased by \$0.5 million due to the current stage of the project, with the advancements contingent upon the client's inspections scheduled for Q4, 2024, partially offset, by the increase in awarded contracts for spare parts and engineering services from clients that are third-party suppliers of the US Navy, - Torch-related products and services increased by \$2.3 million, due to the Company providing continuous 24/7 onsite support and the significant progress related to the current ongoing torch systems projects, - SPARC[TM] related sales increased by \$0.6 million, due to significant advancements, particularly the completion of long-lead major equipment, with focus now on preparing for installation and commissioning at the client's facility, - Biogas upgrading and pollution controls related sales decreased by \$0.5 million due to a decrease in project volume,

-As of August 6, 2024, revenue expected to be recognized in the future related to backlog of signed and/or awarded contracts is \$29.8 million.
+As of November 6, 2024, revenue expected to be recognized in the future related to backlog of signed and/or awarded contracts is \$54.9 million.
 Revenue will be recognized as the Company satisfies its performance obligations under long-term contracts, which is expected to occur over a maximum period of approximately 3 years.